IBC Tanks: All you need to know about Intermediate Bulk Containers

 What is an IBC tank?

-Composite IBCs fall under the category of intermediate bulk containers.
-They are designed to safely handle and transport various materials, adhering to specific regulations set by organizations like the United Nations.
+IBCs are designed to safely handle and transport various materials, adhering to specific regulations set by organizations like the United Nations.
+They come in many sizes and there is a variety of models with capacities ranging from 200 liters (53 gallons) up to 3,000 liters (793 gallons).

-Here follows a breakdown of what these containers are all about.
+Here follows a more detailed breakdown of what these containers are all about.

 Key Features of Composite IBCs

-Composite IBCs have a few critical characteristics that set them apart:
+IBCs have a few critical characteristics that set them apart from other bulk liquid containers:

-• Structure: Composite IBCs are engineered to withstand the stresses they encounter during handling and transport.
+- Structure: IBCs are engineered to withstand the stresses they encounter during handling and transport.
 They are both rigid and flexible, providing durability and flexibility where needed.

-• Outer Packaging (Iron Cage): Surrounding the inner receptacle, an outer cage made of durable materials, such as iron, provides protection against external impacts and structural support.
+- Outer Packaging (Iron Cage): Surrounding the inner receptacle, an outer cage made of durable materials, such as iron, can provide protection against external impacts and structural support.

-• Outlet Valve: To safely and efficiently empty the container, an outlet valve is typically located at the bottom.
+- Outlet Valve: To safely and efficiently empty the container, an outlet valve is typically located at the bottom.
+A flexible IBC, such as the Fluid-Bag, can have two valves (top and bottom).

 Additional Considerations

-Depending on specific requirements and regulations, Composite IBCs may include additional components:
+Depending on specific requirements and regulations, IBCs may include additional components:

 Choosing the Right IBC

 Once these components are assembled, they become a single unit, capable of safely containing, transporting, and emptying various substances.
-Composite IBCs, whether returnable or non-returnable, are versatile and can handle both hazardous and non-hazardous liquids up to packing group II.
+Composite IBCs, whether returnable or non-returnable, are versatile and can handle both hazardous and non-hazardous liquids.

 Managing Electrostatic Discharge